-Although Al-Ṭabarī’s record of the Tibetans penetrating as far as Tirmidh together with the Turks in 704 CE is found in the legendary and epical account of Mūsā b.
-‘Abdallāh b.
-Khāzim al-Sulamī, it is supported by Puluo’s memoire to the Tang court in the Cefu yuangui, which recalled the Yabghū fighting the Arabs and the Tibetans.
-However, the years following the death of the Tibetan emperor in the winter of 704 CE witnessed internal political and military chaos of the Empire and its withdrawal from external expansions.
-Although the Tibetans would return to the Pamirs and Ṭukhāristān, this primary incursion apparently was not sufficient to convince Narseh to seek refuge among the Tibetans.
+Although Al-Ṭabarī’s record of the Tibetans penetrating as far as Tirmidh together with the Turks in 704 CE is also found in the epic account of Mūsā ibn ‘Abdallāh ibn Khāzim al-Sulamī, it is further supported by Puluo’s memorandum to the Tang court in the Cefu Yuangui, which refers to the Yabghū fighting both the Arabs and the Tibetans.
+However, the years following the death of the Tibetan emperor in the winter of 704 CE witnessed internal political and military chaos within the Empire and the end of its expansion.
+Although the Tibetans would return to the Pamirs and Ṭukhāristān, this initial incursion was apparently not sufficient to convince Narseh to seek refuge among them.

-Conclusions
+Conclusion

-Tardu Shad, the first ruler of the Yabghū dynasty of Ṭukhāristān, was established by Tong Yabghū Khāqān of the Western Turks in the 620s.
-The Turkic dynasty was the lord of large parts of Central Asia.
-Its political power and influence pulls Pērōz to his court in Ṭukhāristān, when the last Sasanians fled Marw in 651 CE.
+Tardu Shad, the first ruler of the Yabghū dynasty of Ṭukhāristān, was installed by Tong Yabghū Khāqān of the Western Turks in the 620s CE.
+This Turkic dynasty governed large parts of Central Asia and its political power and influence drew Pērōz to the Yabghū’s court in Ṭukhāristān after the last Sasanians had fled Marw in 651 CE.

-The Yabghū dynasty was de facto independent from the nominal lords, first the Western Turks in the 640s and the 650s and then the Tang Empire since the 660s.
-Moreover, the dynasty could only directly control eastern Ṭukhāristān because of the limited number of Turkic immigrants found in the region, while the Hephthalite principalities were practically independent thanks to their numerical superiority.
+The Yabghū dynasty was de facto independent from its nominal masters, first the Western Turks in the 640s and the 650s and then the Tang Empire from the 660s CE.
+The dynasty was only able to directly control eastern Ṭukhāristān due to the limited number of Turkic immigrants in the region, while the Hephthalite principalities were practically independent thanks to their numerical superiority.

-Among the Hephthalite polities, the powerful Nīzak dynasty based in Bādghīs was the most active opponent of the Arabs who expanded into Ṭukhāristān: it was probably involved in the collaborated Hephthalite resistance against the Arabs in 653/4 CE; its last ruler made a last stand against Qutayba in 709 CE.
-Although it is hard to be definite, events such as the expulsion of the Hephthalite king of Chaghāniyān by the Turkic rulers of Akharūn and Shūmān in 705 CE, Nīzak’s detaining the Yabghū Du-ni-li, the supreme ruler of the Hephthalites claiming the Yabghū as enemy, and the cooperation of the Khān, the Turkic ruler of Rūb and Siminjān, cooperating with Qutayba in capturing Nīzak, seem to show the existence of tribal feuds between the Turks and the Hephthalites in the 700s.
+Among the Hephthalite polities, the powerful Nīzak dynasty based in Bādghīs was the most active opponent of the Arab incursion into Ṭukhāristān.
+It probably collaborated with the Hephthalites in resistance against the Arabs in 653-654 CE and its last ruler made a last stand against Qutayba in 709 CE.
+Although it is hard to be definitive, certain events seem to point to the existence of tribal feuds between the Turks and the Hephthalites in the 700s.
+These include the expulsion of the Hephthalite king of Chaghāniyān by the Turkic rulers of Akharūn and Shūmān in 705 CE; Nīzak’s detention of the Yabghū Du-ni-li, the supreme ruler of the Hephthalites claiming the Yabghū as enemy; and the cooperation of the Khān, the Turkic ruler of Rūb, and Siminjān with Qutayba in the capture of Nīzak.

-As for the Arab conquerors, they never met a serious opponent in their expansion in Central Asia before the Türgesh moving southward to Transoxiana and beyond in the 720s and the 730s.
-Without foreign military assistance and molested by tribal feuds, it could have been expected that Ṭukhāristān would be conquered in an easier way by the Arabs under the capable leader Qutayba, since the Umayyad government both provided external reinforcements to the Arabs in Khurasan and checked the tribal factions of the Arabs.
+As for the Arab conquerors, they never met with serious opposition to their expansion in Central Asia before the Türgesh moving southward to Transoxiana and beyond in the 720s and the 730s.
+Without foreign military assistance and beset by tribal feuds, the Arabs could have been expected to conquer Ṭukhāristān more easily way under a capable leader like Qutayba, since the Umayyad government had both provided external reinforcements to the Arabs in Khurasan and had countered the tribal factionalizing of the Arabs.

-The Sasanian successor Pērōz sought refuge in the Yabghū Wu-shi-bo’s court and was able to return to Sīstān with the assistance of the Yabghū when the Arabs retreated from the eastern frontiers during the First Fitna.
-He played but a minor role in the rebellion because the local rulers would not hand over power to him.
-And he was no more than a prominent fugitive in Ṭukhāristān without base for manpower and financial income.
-He had to depend on the Turks, and was not active at all in fighting the Arabs.
-His attempts to restore the dynasty are expected to be fruitless.
-This is clearly shown by the absence of his name in the Muslim sources.
+The Sasanian successor, Pērōz, sought refuge in the Yabghū Wu-shi-bo’s court and was able to return to Sīstān with the assistance of the Yabghū when the Arabs retreated from the eastern frontiers during the First Fitna.
+He played but a minor role in the rebellion because the local rulers would cede power to him and he was no more than a prominent fugitive in Ṭukhāristān, without a sufficient base of manpower and income.
+He had to depend on the Turks and did not fight the Arabs at all.
+His attempts to restore the dynasty were predictably fruitless, as is clearly shown by the absence of his name being mentioned in the Muslim sources.